elderberry syrup

 Health Benefits of Elderberry Syrup

-1) Can Shorten the Duration of the Flu
+1) May Shorten the Duration of the Flu

 When it comes to treating the flu, elderberry may not be a silver bullet, but it may ease symptoms.
 Research suggests that the use of elderberry could reduce the duration of flu by about three to four days, along with lessening symptom severity if taken within the first 24 hours of having the flu.

-2) Reduces the Duration and Severity of Colds
+2) Potential to Reduce the Duration and Severity of Colds

 Elderberry is high in both vitamins A and C and when taken as a preventative for colds has been found to shorten the duration of colds as well as reduce the severity.

 Elderberries are packed with anthocyanin, which is wonderful for your skin.
-Anthocyanins combat the negative results of aging on the inside, improving the appearance of your skin tone and glow on the outside.
+Anthocyanins combat the negative results of aging on the inside, and may improve the appearance of your skin tone and glow on the outside.
 Elderberries also contain lots of vitamins A and C, which work to keep your skin healthy and moisturized.

 Elderberry may help improve your heart and blood vessel health.
 Studies show that elderberry juice may reduce the level of fat in the blood and decrease cholesterol.
 In addition, a diet high in flavonoids like anthocyanins has been found to reduce the risk of heart disease.